infinum/wordpress-handbook/Coding standards/PHP coding standards.md

 declare(strict_types=1);
 ```

-You can type hint function arguments and return values, for example
+You can type hint function arguments and return values, for example:

 ```php
 <?php